-At least nine killed, dozens injured in Russian attacks across Ukraine
+At least 16 killed in Russian attacks across Ukraine

 Moscow claims Ukraine tried to hit civilian targets with US-made ATACMS missiles in Russia’s southern city of Voronezh.

-At least nine people have been killed and dozens wounded in Russian drone and missile attacks across Ukraine, according to Ukrainian President Volodymyr Zelenskyy.
+At least 16 people have been killed and dozens wounded in Russian drone and missile attacks across Ukraine, according to the country’s national police.

-The attack came overnight on Wednesday, as Zelenskyy was due to arrive in Turkiye, where he hopes to revive talks over ending the war caused by Russia’s full-scale invasion two years ago.
+The attack came overnight on Wednesday, as President Volodymyr Zelenskyy was due to arrive in Turkiye, where he hopes to revive talks over ending the war caused by Russia’s full-scale invasion two years ago.

 Recommended Storieslist of 3 items